FULRO insurgency: Uprising

-The South Vietnamese government in Saigon sent a diplomatic contingent in August 1968 to Ban Mê Thuột to negotiate with FULRO representatives including Y Bham Enuol after a promise of safe conduct was given to him by Trần Văn Hương, the Prime Minister of South Vietnam, after FULRO members at Camp Le Rolland agreed to negotiate since South Vietnam was no longer the top priority for Cambodia because the Khmer Rouge was starting to distract Sihanouk in 1968.
+The South Vietnamese government in Saigon sent a diplomatic contingent in August 1968 to Buôn Ma Thuột to negotiate with FULRO representatives including Y Bhăm Êñuôl after a promise of safe conduct was given to him by Trần Văn Hương, the Prime Minister of South Vietnam, after FULRO members at Camp Le Rolland agreed to negotiate since South Vietnam was no longer the top priority for Cambodia because the Khmer Rouge was starting to distract Sihanouk in 1968.

-Montagnard women were abused (tortured) at the hands of Viet Cong forces.
+Montagnard women were abused (tortured) at the hands of Việt Cộng forces.

 The Cambodian Cham Les Kosem, a Lieutenant Colonel, was responsible for matters relating to ethnic minorities under Sihanouk and both Kosem and Sihanouk were aware of FULRO.

-The three stripes on the flag of FULRO represented the unification of the Struggle Front of the Khmer of Lower Cambodia, the Front for the Liberation of Champa, and Bajaraka Movement after Y-Dhon Adrong was convinced to join them together by Cham leader Les Kosem during the Montagnard uprising against South Vietnam.
+The three stripes on the flag of FULRO represented the unification of the Struggle Front of the Khmer of Lower Cambodia, the Front for the Liberation of Champa, and BAJARAKA movements after Y Dhơn Adrong was convinced to join them together by Cham leader Les Kosem during the Montagnard uprising against South Vietnam.

-While in Cambodia at FULRO headquarters, Y-Bham had his family moved into Mondul Kiri's Krechea via Vietnam's Darlac and Ban Don areas.
+While in Cambodia at FULRO headquarters, Y Bhăm Êñuôl had his family moved into Mondulkiri's Krechea via Vietnam's Daklak and Ban Don areas.

-The South Vietnamese Truong Son was commanded by Barry Peterson and Peterson was furious when Y-Preh, a FULRO member wanted to meet him since contact was prohibited with the insurgents who were fighting against South Vietnam.
+South Vietnamese government of Trường Sơn, led by Barry Peterson, was furious when Y Preh, a FULRO member, wanted to meet him, because contact was prohibited with the rebels fighting against South Vietnam.
 After the Montagnard uprising against South Vietnam, 10 months passed before FULRO agreed to negotiate with South Vietnam.

 After Colonel Freund agreed to capitulate and turn over a base to the South Vietnamese, the Montagnards in the Buon Sarpa unit were greatly displeased and discontent.
-In Mondul Kiri forests, Sihanouk's Cambodia Royal Khmer Army officers Um Savuth and Cham Les Kosem discussed with Bajaraka Montagnard members where Les Kosem initiated the amalgamation and foundation of FULRO.
+In Mondulkiri forests, Sihanouk's Cambodia Royal Khmer Army officers Um Savuth and Cham ethnic Les Kosem discussed with Bajaraka Montagnard members where Les Kosem initiated the amalgamation and foundation of FULRO.

-The 1950s BAJARAKA movement came before FULRO which was its successor.

-An uprising against the South Vietnamese was planned with the cooperation of Front for the Liberation of Champa, Struggle Front of the Khmer of Lower Cambodia and a Rhade official.

-While the Bajaraka movement founded, it is believed that parallel to it the establishment of the Front for the Liberation of Champa took place.
+In 1950s, BAJARAKA movement came before FULRO which was its successor.
+An uprising against the South Vietnamese was planned with the cooperation of Front for the Liberation of Champa, struggle Front of the Khmer Krom of Lower Cambodia, and a Rhade official.
+While the BAJARAKA movement founded, it is believed that parallel to it the establishment of the Front for the Liberation of Champa took place.
 FULRO documents contained the signatures of and FULRO meetings were attended by members of Front for the Liberation of Champa.
 A Cham goddess's name was used as a call sign by Les Kosem.

-The FULRO organizations was backed by Prince Sihanouk of Cambodia, anti-Vietnamese and anti-American Frenchmen, and it was attempted to be used against the Viet Cong's NFL by the Americans due to their animosity towards Vietnamese.
+The FULRO organizations was backed by Prince Sihanouk of Cambodia, anti-Vietnamese, and anti-American Frenchmen, it was attempted to be used against the Việt Cộng's NFL by the Americans due to their animosity towards Vietnamese.